What is domestic abuse?

-Community and Court Independent Domestic Violence Advisers (IDVA) specialise in co-ordinating services in order to rapidly reduce risk to the victim and their children.
+Community and Court Independent Domestic Violence Advisers (IDVAs) specialise in co-ordinating services in order to rapidly reduce risk to the victim and their children.
 This includes support for victims and survivors accessing the criminal justice and family court systems.

 Domestic Abuse Resource Team (DART) offer holistic domestic abuse services by providing confidential, practical and emotional support to families affected by domestic abuse.
 More

 Support for children aged 3-13 yrs who have experienced and/or witnessed domestic abuse.
 Our Comets & Rockets programmes offer group support together with one to one sessions tailored to the age and needs of the child.
 More